dekorateio/dekorate/docs/documentation/cert-manager.md

 </dependency>
 ```

 And provide the certificate configuration.
-The minimal information that the Dekorate needs are:
+The minimal information that the Dekorate needs is:
-- `secretName` : the name of the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource that will contain all the generated files by Cert-Manager.
+- `secretName` : the name of the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource that will include the Cert-Manager generated files.
 - the Issuer that represents certificate authorities (CAs).
 See all the supported options in [the Issuer](#issuers) section.

-For all the configuration options, please go to [the Configuration guide](https://dekorate.io/configuration-guide/#cert-manager) for Cert-Manager.
+For all the configuration options, please go to [the Configuration guide](https://dekorate.io/configuration-guide/#cert-manager) of the Cert-Manager.

-To provide the minimal configuration, we can do it via the properties file:
+The minimal configuration can be provided using the properties file and the following keys:

 ```
 dekorate.certificate.secret-name=tls-secret